 Since 2012, we have tackled some big problems involving waste in the production and broadcast industry.

-Our creative awareness of materials being made available in industry waste led us to explore the wider field.
-Working alongside organisations such as Ford Motor Company, we started to design and create reusable furniture items.
+We became aware of waste materials within the automotive industry and we were able to explore a wider field of recycling.
+Working alongside organisations such as Ford Motor Company, we started to design and create reusable furniture items from their waste materials.

-We also worked in the event industry, promoting sustainability within event building and have worked on a number of projects, notably the Guardian Observer Ethical Awards.
+Alongside this we worked in the event industry, promoting sustainability within event building and have worked on a number of high-profile projects.
 We were commissioned for creative sustainable builds by private clients, and we were subsequently introduced to the film industry.

-The processes taking place in the UK production and broadcast industry came as a surprise to us.
+The processes taking place in the UK production industry came as a surprise to us.
 Sending whole sets to landfill is one of the main solutions for productions.
-It is a quick, easy and normalised process for staff members and crew.
-We realised that the materials being sent to landfill were being wasted, we wanted to do something to change this practice.
+It is believed to be the easiest or quickest method, and has become a commonplace process for staff members and crew.
+Our aim was to implement an initiative that would alleviate the need to do this.

 We organised meetings with leading production companies and visited various sets to see what was happening and how we could practically implement our services into the production process.
 We set about to support teams in a cost-effective and sustainable way.
 We introduced our services to the broadcast industry in 2012.
 Since then, we have tackled some big problems involving waste.

-We strive to continue this important work, to deliver film and TV industry organisations a cost-effective, unique and ethical service, putting sustainable practice at the heart of what we do.
+We strive to continue this important work, to deliver a cost-effective, unique and greener service, putting sustainable practice at the heart of what we do.
 Our aim is to provide a viable alternative to sets going to landfill or waste to energy, and to promote the reuse of materials wherever possible.

 We understand the impact the production process can have on the environment, so we work to reduce waste as much as we can, and aim to recycle up to 99% of production sets.
 We work in collaboration with productions, and help them to adopt best practice methods for the recycling of materials from concept to delivery.
-We repurpose sets, making it possible to reduce the impact of media production.
-We have a successful track record of supporting a number of productions, both large scale and low budget, in this way for a number of years.
-We are recommended by the BBC and our services have been recognised by Albert, which supports an environmentally sustainable future for the TV and film industries.
+We repurpose sets, making it possible to reduce the impact of production.
+We have a successful track record of supporting a number of productions, both large scale and low budget.
+We are recommended by the BBC and we are an official Albert supplier, which supports an environmentally sustainable future for the TV and film industries.

 We continue to tap into, and to support other industries who seek to achieve ethical and sustainable practice, and to lower their carbon footprint.
-Where possible, we also donate suitable materials from productions to various charities and non-profit organisations, helping organisations to achieve their Corporate Social Responsibilities (CSR).
+Where possible, we also donate suitable materials from productions to various charities and non-profit organisations.